reagan-pius/Stuff/README.md

 -------------------
 #### Python 101: Python basics
 Learnt using the CLI to execute python projects.
-Learn data structures, and iterations.
+Learnt data structures, and iterations.
 Check out a project with a function to check if a number entered by user is a prime number, and a function to check if a number belongs to the Fibonacci sequence.